PDLPorters/pdla-core/README.md

 PDLA ("Perl Data Language") gives standard Perl the ability to *compactly* store and *speedily* manipulate the large N-dimensional data arrays which are the bread and butter of scientific computing.

 PDLA turns Perl into a free, array-oriented, numerical language similar to (but, we believe, better than) such commercial packages as IDL and MatLab.
 One can write simple perl expressions to manipulate entire numerical arrays all at once.
-Simple interactive shells, `pdla2` and `perldl`, are provided for use from the command line along with the `PDLA` module for use in Perl scripts.
+Simple interactive shells, `pdla2` and `perldla`, are provided for use from the command line along with the `PDLA` module for use in Perl scripts.